 Thanks for responding!
 I basically just modelled a random slope for the predictor on the highest level in the same way I did as for variables on the lowest level…

 So something like this:

 Outcome ~ 0 + Intercept + student_predictor + classroom_predictor + (0 + Intercept + student_predictor + classroom_predictor |p| classroom)

 And the model converged fine.
 Does that seem OK then?

 I just got confused because I cannot seem to find any papers in which they modelled highest-level predictors as random effects.
 So I thought that this is maybe not a thing.

 I think modeling the teaching practice effects as random should be no problem.
 In general, I don’t see a problem with random effects on different nested levels.
 There are some options, though:

-- You have to pay attention to how you handle the lower levels (students in your example) programmatically.
+- You have to pay attention to the coding of the lower levels (students in your example).
 In lme4, there’s the nesting syntax

 (1 | g1/g2)which is equivalent to

 (1 | g1) + (1 | g1:g2)(see Table 2 here) but I don’t know if that nesting syntax is also supported by brms.
 With the nesting syntax, it’s possible to have the same student codes within each teacher (e.g.